Skip to main content

 Get Real-World Perspective

-If you've chosen a major but don’t feel it’s the right one for you, you can change majors.
-According to the U.S. Department of Education's National Center for Education Statistics (NCES), about 30% of undergraduates in associate and bachelor degree programs changed their major at least once within three years of enrollment.
-About 1 in 10 students switched majors more than once (NCES PDF source).
+There's no shame in switching majors.
+According to the U.S. Department of Education's National Center for Education Statistics (NCES), about 30% of undergraduates changed their major at least once within three years of enrollment, and about 1 in 10 students switched majors more than once.

 Choosing a college major can be challenging.
 But, by taking some time to consider your interests, ideal lifestyle and professional goals, you can find a major that will set you up for long-term success.